geogardenclub/geogardenclub.github.io/docs/develop/design/data-model.md

 Note that [some countries do not have a postal code](https://tosbourn.com/list-of-countries-without-a-postcode/).
 In this case, we will create a default postal code (i.e. "000") for those countries and not request it from the user if they select one of those countries.
 This implies that for those countries, there will be only one chapter for the entire country.
 Since most of those countries are pretty small, that seems like a reasonable design decision.

-:::info The beta release works differently
+:::info The 1.0 release works differently
-The Beta release will only be distributed to users in Whatcom Country, WA, and so the registration mechanism will be simplified.
+The 1.0 release will only be distributed to users in Whatcom Country, WA, and so the registration mechanism will be simplified.
 See below for details.
 :::